SysAdminHelp/SysAdminHelp.github.io/_posts/test.md

 Active Directory GPOs tend to apply to only 2 of the 5 hives.
 HKEY_LOCAL_MACHINE and HKEY_CURRENT_USER.
 LOCAL_MACHINE keys are the configuration files that apply to anyone on a given endpoint since its a configuration for the machine in particular.
 CURRENT_USER keys are the configuration files that apply to that specific user and not the endpoint.

 ## Example
+To demonstrate with an example, the following is the registry key changes for the GPO policy to let windows apps access contacts.
+Pay close attention to the hive being used.
 ![REGISTRY-EXAMPLE.PNG](/REGISTRY-EXAMPLE.PNG)